perldude/perldude/README.md

 swimming, I am now an [avid cyclist](https://www.strava.com/athletes/michaelsullivan).
 I'm too big to be a road racer but I do like taking long rides.
 I gave touring a try because I had a dream of riding solo across the US.
-I gave it a try but had to abandon the dream because of the after-effects of my cancer treatment.
+I gave it a try but had to abandon the dream because of the after-effects of cancer.

 Wife #2 and I met for the first time at our 30-year high school reunion.
 We didn't even *know of* each other before that.